emartech/sms-partner-api-spec/openapi/sms/v1/instructions.md

 # Instructions

-SAP Emarsys empowers marketers around the world to create truly personalized omnichannel experiences that deliver business outcomes.
-The Emarsys SMS Partner API allows partners to integrate into the Emarsys SMS channel.
-The partner API is REST based.
+SAP Emarsys empowers marketers around the world to create a truly personalized omnichannel experiences that delivers business outcomes.
+The Emarsys SMS Partner API allows partners to integrate onto the Emarsys SMS channel.
+The Partner API is [RESTful](https://todo-link.com).

 ## API Specification

 The API specification has been created using OpenAPI 3.0.3.
-It is available to be exported using the links below:
+It is available to be viewed and exported using the links below:

 - [Partner Service Specification](../partner-service.yaml)
 - [Partner Callbacks Specification](../partner-callbacks.yaml)